hautranuit/SCM_Multichain/test_result.md

       - working: false
         agent: "testing"
         comment: "Consensus algorithm endpoints are implemented but return 500 Internal Server Error.
 The supply_chain_orchestrator service is not properly initialized."
+      - working: true
+        agent: "testing"
+        comment: "Fixed the Enhanced Consensus and Dispute Resolution system.
+The issue was that the enhanced_consensus router was not included in main.py and the services were not initialized during startup.
+Also fixed a bug in the batch status endpoint where it was trying to convert a datetime object to a string incorrectly."

   - task: "Issue 11: Supply Chain Tab Integration"
     implemented: true